-The Romans were great builders as well as great inventors.
+Romans were great builders and inventors.
 The first important achievement was the improvement of concrete (natural cement), which was already in use in Assyria.
 For the first time, the Romans used concrete in 150 BCE.
 This invention of antiquity was forgotten throughout the Middle Ages.
 Roman concrete was marked by extraordinary durability and water resistance.
 Many of the ancient monuments in the entire Mediterranean Basin were made of concrete.
 Some of them have survived to this day.
 The most spectacular example is Pantheon’s dome, made from cast concrete, 43.3 m in diameter, weighing about 5 000 tons was created in the years 118-125 CE.
-Others include Baths of Caracalla, bridges and aqueducts.
+Others include the Baths of Caracalla, bridges and aqueducts.

 Romans produced concrete from a mix of lime and volcanic rock.
 The type of cement used for the underwater structures consisted of lime and volcanic ash, and the mortar thus obtained was mixed with the tuff and placed in wooden moulds.
 After immersion in water, an immediate hot reaction occurred.
 The lime was hydrated and reacted with ash.
 Thus, extremely resistant cement was created.

 Fortunately for us, the descriptions of used ash have survived.
 Vitruvius, engineer of the first emperor, Augustus, and later Pliny the Elder said that the best cement for use in the sea was made from volcanic ash from the vicinity of the Bay of Naples.
 The one that is located near the modern city of Pozzuoli, called pozzolana, was especially valued.
 We now know that this type of ash and volcanic rocks made of it can be found in many places around the world.
 The latest research shows that thanks to the special way in which aluminium replaces silicon, the Romans have managed to get extremely durable cement.